kinidal/GitOps-Automating-Web-App-Deployment-using-GitHub-Workflows-IaC/README.md

 # GitOps-Automating-Web-App-Deployment-using-GitHub-Workflows-IaC

+### 🎯 Goal of this Project

+- 🔄 **End-to-End Automation**
+  Automated deployment pipeline triggered from every code commit to production rollout.

+- 🔐 **Secure Credentials Management**
+  Leveraging GitHub Secrets and AWS IAM for secure handling of sensitive data and access control.

+- 🛠️ **Infrastructure & Application as Code**
+  Complete lifecycle management of both infrastructure and application through version-controlled code.

+- 🧪 **CI-Integrated Quality Gates**
+  Static code analysis and quality enforcement integrated into the pipeline using **SonarCloud**.

+- 📈 **Scalable Cloud-Native Architecture**
+  Deployed on **Amazon EKS** with **Helm charts** for robust, modular, and scalable orchestration.

 ## 📘 Overview

 In today’s cloud-native world, we needed a **robust, repeatable, and auditable way** to manage both infrastructure and applications.
 This project implements a **GitOps approach** using GitHub Actions to automate: